playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures/texture-compression.md

 The Editor has the ability to apply lossy compression schemes to your textures to dramatically reduce the amount of VRAM used using Basis.

 [Basis][1] is a 'super-compressed' texture format.
 It's a platform independent lossy block compression format that can be transcoded to the natively supported hardware compression format at runtime.
+Supported transcode formats are ASTC, DXT, ETC2, ETC, PVR and ATC (selected in that order where available).

 Consider this texture asset: